thibautlouis/sigurds_plot/README.rst

    $ pip install git+https://github.com/thibautlouis/sigurds_plot.git

-If you plan to develop or even play with th content of the code, then you first need to clone this repository to some location
+If you plan to develop or even play with the content of the code, then you first need to clone this repository to some location

 .. code:: shell